Hawaii Medicaid / Med-QUEST Eligibility for Long-Term Care: Income & Asset Limits

 Treatment of Assets for a Couple

-All assets of a married couple are considered jointly owned.
-This holds true regardless of the long-term care Medicaid program for which one is applying and regardless of if one or both spouses are applicants.
+All assets of a married couple are considered jointly owned (regardless of the long-term care Medicaid program for which one or both spouses is applying).
 The non-applicant spouse of a Nursing Home Medicaid or Home and Community Based Services applicant, however, is permitted a Community Spouse Resource Allowance (CSRA).
-This is a Spousal Impoverishment Provision, and in 2024, allows the community spouse (the non-applicant spouse) to retain up to $154,140 of the couple’s assets.
-There is no CSRA for a non-applicant spouse of a Regular Medicaid applicant.
+This is a Spousal Impoverishment Provision, and in 2025, allows the community spouse (the non-applicant spouse) to retain up to $157,920 of the couple’s assets.
+Note: There is no CSRA for Regular Medicaid.

 Medicaid’s Look-Back Rule

 Hawaii has a 60-month (5 year) Medicaid Look-Back Period that immediately precedes the date of one’s Nursing Home Medicaid or Home and Community Based Services application.
-During the “look back”, Medicaid checks all past asset transfers to ensure none were sold or gifted for less than fair market value.
+During which, Medicaid checks all past asset transfers to ensure none were sold or gifted for less than fair market value.
 This includes asset transfers made by one’s spouse.
 If these types of transfers have been made, the Medicaid agency assumes it was done to meet Medicaid’s asset limit.
 A Penalty Period of Medicaid ineligibility will be calculated for anyone who violates the “look back”.
+Note: There is no Look-Back Period for Regular Medicaid.

 Hawaii Medicaid Home Exemption Rules

 For home exemption, the Medicaid applicant or their spouse must live in their home.
-If there is no spouse in the home, there is a home equity interest limit of $1,071,000 (in 2024).
+If there is no spouse in the home, there is a home equity interest limit of $1,097,000 (in 2025).
 Home equity is the value of the home after subtracting any debt against it.
 Equity interest is the amount of home equity owned by the applicant.
-Furthermore, if there is not a spouse in the home, and the Medicaid applicant does not live there, the applicant must have Intent to Return.
-For Regular Medicaid, there is no home equity interest limit.
+Furthermore, if neither the applicant nor their spouse live in their home, the applicant must have Intent to Return.
+Note: For Regular Medicaid, there is no home equity interest limit.
 Other exemptions exist.

 While one’s home is generally exempt from Medicaid’s asset limit, it is not exempt from Medicaid’s Estate Recovery Program.
 Following a long-term care Medicaid beneficiary’s death, Hawaii’s Medicaid agency attempts reimbursement of care costs through whatever estate of the deceased still remains.
 This is often the home.
 Without proper planning strategies in place, the home will be used to reimburse Medicaid for providing care rather than going to family as inheritance.